chaoszhang/ASTER/README.md

 3. Different base positions (or genes) are allowed to have different base frequencies and be depedent on parameters above, as long as being reasonable (e.g. non-zero for at least 3 categories) and provided.

-# faster-astral
+# astral-feast
-Optimizing ASTRAL objective function using faster-like method
+Optimizing ASTRAL objective function using FEAST-like method

 # Compile for Linux/Unix
-g++ -std=gnu++11 -pthread astral.cpp -o faster-astral
+g++ -std=gnu++11 -pthread astral.cpp -o astral-feast